 COMMON ELEMENTS

 Community Use.
 The Common Elements conveyed to and owned by the Association shall be deemed property and facilities for the use and enjoyment, in common, of each Owner.
 No portion of any Common Elements may be used exclusively by any Owner for a personal garden, storage facility, or other private use without the prior written approval of the Association.
-No Owner may place any signs, beyond those identifying the property, in the Common Elements or within the right of way of any street in the Property.
+No Owner may place any signs, beyond those identifying the property, or a standard sized real estate sign, in the Common Elements or within the right of way of any street in the Property.

 Owners’ Easements of Enjoyment.
 Each Owner shall have a non-exclusive right and easement to use and enjoy the Common Elements.
 This right and easement shall be appurtenant to and shall pass with the title to every Lot, subject to the provisions of the Management Documents, including but not limited to the following: